It’s hard to prepare for the unknown, but there are steps you can take after a diagnosis to help you and your family cope.

 “It’s a question we get all the time,” says Helena Chang Chui, MD, chair and professor of neurology, and director of the USC Memory and Aging Center at Keck Medicine of USC.
 “Over the years we’ve been gradually detecting these types of illnesses earlier and earlier, and I think with families there is always a debate.”

 (800) USC-CARE (800-872-2273)

-If the person is in the early or moderate stages of the disease and capable of making decisions, the team consults with the patient to decide next steps.
+If the person is in the early or moderate stages of the disease and capable of making decisions, the team consults with the patient to decide what steps should be taken next.

-“We tell them the risks and ask if they really want to know,” Dr. Chui said.
-For patients, “Having the knowledge about what the family could face helps to increase the patient’s quality of life — and that of their family.”
+“We tell them the risks and ask if they really want to know,” details Chui.
+“Having the knowledge about what the family could face helps to increase the patient’s quality of life — and that of their family.”

 What should I do next?

 The initial meeting with your medical provider is often too filled with medical information to discuss future plans and options.
 Make a follow-up appointment and keep a list of questions to ask on your next visit.

 How can I take care of myself?

 Being angry, sad, depressed and resentful are normal reactions to learning that you have Alzheimer’s disease.
 Find cathartic ways to work through your feelings such as journaling, opening up to family and friends, talking with a counselor or clergy member, staying engaged in activities you love and taking time to reassess and repurpose your life’s goals.

 Counseling to assist with coming to terms with a diagnosis is recommended for patients and families, including support groups.
 Additionally, activity programs and treatments including cognitive exercise, music and art therapies, and memory groups may help maintain communication and memory skills.